Rel Primer: Basic Syntax

 This is important when computing aggregations, as explained in the Group-By section in the next part of this Primer.

-Thinking of relations as tables again, this means that, unlike columns, the order of the rows does not matter, and there are no duplicate rows.
+Thinking of relations as tables again, this means that the order of the rows does not matter, and there are no duplicate rows.
+The order of the columns, by contrast, is important.

 The parser allows but does not require parentheses and brackets when there is no ambiguity.
 So you can write: